antaldaniel/reprex/content/project/textilebase/index.md

 -   Check out the properties (relations) in the data model: [ListProperties](https://reprexbase.eu/textilebase/index.php?title=Special:ListProperties "Special:ListProperties")

 -   See every entry in the database: [All items](https://reprexbase.eu/textilebase/index.php?title=Special:AllPages&from=&to=&namespace=120)

+**How TextileBase Works**

+`TextileBase` is an intelligent, modular system designed to support collaborative textile research and data sharing.
+Its main interface is a user-friendly Wikibase instance---built on the same software that powers Wikimedia projects---which allows researchers and textile enthusiasts to record, link, and validate knowledge.

+Behind the scenes, `TextileBase` integrates advanced methods from digital humanities.
+It uses an ontological data model based on CIDOC-CRM, RiC, and DCTERMS, ensuring semantic interoperability with museum, archive, and library systems.

+`TextileBase` s supported by a graph database and an experimental SPARQL endpoint.
+This enables translation of its structured data into linked data graphs, which can be enriched and exchanged with heritage institutions.

+The system is multilingual by design.
+By leveraging international thesauri and computational linguistics, `TextileBase` supports cross-language discovery---essential in regions like Latvia, where historical textile records exist in multiple languages and scripts, and artefacts have travelled widely across Europe.

+Data import and export are powered by Reprex's data curation and cleaning libraries.
+This modular design supports workflow automation and the integration of diverse, hard-to-find, multimodal sources. `TextileBase` is built to scale: it is cost-efficient, open-source, and adaptable for academic, commercial, or industry research teams of any size.